-In the Application and Services Logs\Operations Manager event log, you see event 4502 and EventMessage containing Microsoft.EnterpriseManagement.HealthService.AzureAutomation.HybridAgent with the following description: The certificate presented by the service <wsid>.oms.opinsights.azure.com was not issued by a certificate authority used for Microsoft services.
+In the Application and Services Logs\Operations Manager event log, you see event 4502 and EventMessage that contains Microsoft.EnterpriseManagement.HealthService.AzureAutomation.HybridAgent with the following description: The certificate presented by the service <wsid>.oms.opinsights.azure.com was not issued by a certificate authority used for Microsoft services.
 Please contact your network administrator to see if they are running a proxy that intercepts TLS/SSL communication.
 The article KB3126513 has additional troubleshooting information for connectivity issues.

-This can be caused by your proxy or network firewall blocking communication to Microsoft Azure.
+This issue can be caused by your proxy or network firewall blocking communication to Microsoft Azure.
 Verify the computer has outbound access to *.azure-automation.net on ports 443.

-Runbook output and messages are sent to Azure Automation from hybrid workers just like runbook jobs run in the cloud.
+Runbook output and messages are sent to Azure Automation from hybrid workers just like runbook jobs that run in the cloud.
 You can also enable the Verbose and Progress streams the same way you would for other runbooks.

 - Get answers from Azure experts through Azure Forums